ibm-cloud-docs/databases-for-postgresql/high-availability.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# High-Availability
+# High-Availability and Performance
 {: #high-availability}

 {{site.data.keyword.databases-for-postgresql_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-postgresql}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with two data members, a leader and a replica.
 Both members contain a copy of your data using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
-If one data member becomes unreachable, your cluster continues to operate normally.
+If the leader becomes unreachable, the cluster initiates a failover and the replica is promoted to leader.
+The replica rejoins the cluster and your cluster continues to operate normally.

-By contrast, application resilience and connection error handling are the responsibility of the application developer.
+You can extend high-availability to more regions and spread to more replicas by adding [read-only replicas](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas).

 ## Application-level High-Availability